-Buying a home has always had its challenges, but it is expected that some homeowner friendly tax deductions will disappear as the Trump tax law takes effect.
+Buying a home has always had its challenges, but it is expected that some homeowner friendly tax deductions disappeared when the tax law took effect.
 This will mean that for many Americans, it may not be as good financially to own a home.
 Yes, home mortgage rates are rising, but there are still attractive interest rates for home loans if you know where to look.
-This underscores the importance of qualifying for a home loan with a good mortgage rate will be so important in 2018 and beyond.
+This underscores the importance of qualifying for a home loan with a good mortgage rate will be so important in 2024 and beyond.

 There are many factors that affect your mortgage rate: credit score, down payment, type of loan you choose, whether you get a government backed or conventional mortgage, and more.
 It will always pay to shop around with several lenders to see who can give you the best rate.